 Aid fragmentation is widely recognized as being detrimental to development outcomes.
 We re-investigate the impact of fragmentation in the context of growth, bureaucratic policy, and education, focusing on a number of conceptually different indicators of fragmentation, and paying attention to potentially heterogeneous effects across countries, sectors, and channels of influence.
 Our systematic and detailed reexamination of existing empirical studies shows that this differentiation is crucial.
 In some sectors—such as primary education—donor concentration or limiting donor numbers appears to be detrimental rather than beneficial for development outcomes.
 In other areas, we find the expected negative effect, but only when we conceptualize fragmentation as a lack of lead donors (too limited concentration), rather than in terms of donor numbers.
 In all cases, sufficient initial administrative capacity in recipient countries prevents the negative and reinforces the positive effects of fragmentation.
 This stresses the importance of questioning the sweeping conclusions drawn by much of the previous literature.
 Based on what we currently know, generalizing judgements about the effect of aid fragmentation may be misleading.

-This paper explores the role of information transmission and misaligned interests across levels of government in explaining variation in the degree of decentralization across countries.
-Within a two-sided incomplete information principal-agent framework, it analyzes two alternative policy-decision schemes—‘decentralization’ and ‘centralization’—when ‘knowledge’ consists of unverifiable information and the quality of communication depends on the conflict of interests between the government levels.
-It is shown that, depending on which level of policy decision-making controls the degree of decentralization, the extent of misaligned interests and the relative importance of local and central government knowledge affects the optimal choice of policy-decision schemes.
-The empirical analysis shows that countries’ choices depend on the relative importance of their private information and the results differ significantly between unitary and federal countries.
+This paper explores the role of information transmission and misaligned interests across levels of governments in explaining variation in the degree of decentralization across countries.
+We analyse two alternative policy-decision schemes—‘decentralization’ and ‘centralization’— within a two-sided incomplete information principal–agent framework.
+The quality of communication depends on the conflict of interests between the government levels and on which government level controls the degree of decentralization.
+We show that the extent of misaligned interests and the relative importance of local and central government knowledge affect the optimal choice of policy-decision schemes.
+Our empirical analysis confirms that countries’ choices depend on the relative importance of private information.
+In line with our theory the results differ significantly between unitary and federal countries.